Holi0317/homeserver-compose/docs/gitea.md

 This should start all services in this package.

-Navigate to domain specified in `GITEA_HOST` and press login.
+Navigate to `git.holi0317.net` and press login.
 A setup page should be shown.
 Input the following information:

  - Database password: the password above